seanodonnell/django_mce_pygments/README.md

     ("^pygments/", include("django_mce_pygments.urls")),
     ("^", include("mezzanine.urls")),

+If you are running Mezzanine, it automatically strips out inline styles which breaks pygments source highlighting, you can turn this off in your settings.py file as follows:

+    RICHTEXT_FILTER_LEVEL = 3

 ## Configuration

 The following can be set in your settings.py.
 All are optional, but the first two probably need adjustment if you are not using Mezzanine.